sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

             ...
         }

-3. Next, you'll need to define the method for your exception subclass.
+3. Next, you'll need to define the constructors for your exception subclass.

     For example, the `DDMFormValidationException` class defines the `MustSetDefaultLocale()` method the following way: